JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 draft: true
 images:
   - /go-things-i-love.png
 ---

-Concurrency, in some form, is one of the most important building blocks of performant software.
-For developers, depending on the programming language they choose, this can become either a point of pain or joy.
-Go, in my estimation, provides one of the most delightful ways to achieve concurrency.
+This series, _Go Things I Love_, is my attempt to show the parts of Go that I like the best, as well as why I love working with it at [The New York Times](https://open.nytimes.com).

+In my last post [Go Things I Love: Methods On Any Type](/2019/12/go-things-i-love-methods-on-any-type/), I demonstrated a feature of Go that makes it easy to build Object Oriented software.

-This post, _Channels and Goroutines_, will demonstrate a few of the neat concurrency patterns in Go.
+This post, _Channels and Goroutines_, will demonstrate a few neat concurrency patterns in Go.

 <!--more-->

 ![Go Things I Love](/go-things-i-love.png)

-To get the most out of this post you should familiarize yourself with the fundamentals of Go concurrency.
+First: to get the most out of this post you should familiarize yourself with the fundamentals of Go concurrency.
 A great place to do that is [in the Go tour](https://tour.golang.org/concurrency/1).
 These patterns rely on goroutines and channels to accomplish their elegance.

+Concurrency, in some form, is one of the most important building blocks of performant software.
+That's why it's important to pick a programming language with first-class concurrency support.
+Since Go, in my estimation, provides one of the most delightful ways to achieve concurrency, I believe it is a solid choice for any project that involves concurrency.

 ## First Class